 As a world-class research and educational institution, it is critical for AMNH to stay on top of emerging trends in research computing and the cyberinfrastructure supporting these endeavors.
-AMNH IT staff will continue to take part in regional research and education network meetings and working groups facilitated by NYSERNet and expand our involvement at a national and international level with the Internet2, InCommon, Open Science Grid, Educause, and other programs and consortia focused on developing a sustainable network infrastructure supporting science.
-To this end, in the summer of 2017, AMNH took part in the "The First National Research Platform Workshop:Toward A National Big Data Superhighway" conference in Bozeman, MN and is currently developing a plan for further engagement with the national R&E community in 2018 and beyond.
+AMNH IT staff will continue to take part in regional research and education network meetings and working groups facilitated by NYSERNet and expand our involvement at a national and international level with the Internet2, InCommon, OSG, Educause, and other programs and consortia focused on developing a sustainable network infrastructure supporting science.
+To this end, in the summers of 2017 and 2018, AMNH took part in the "National Research Platform Workshop: Toward A National Big Data Superhighway" conferences in Bozeman, MN and is currently developing a plan for further engagement with the national R&E community in 2019 and beyond.

-9. Sustainibility
+9. Sustainability

-AMNH realizes that the long term success of any technology initiative lies in the ability to integrate those technoligies into the Museum culture and existing infrastructure.
-Technology advancements should be complimentary rather than conflicting.
-To that end, AMNH IT strives to implement best of breed technologies in a manner that allows those systems to be supported with minimal distruption to the existing operations, utilizing existing management systems, techniques, and staff where available.
+AMNH realizes that the long-term success of any technology initiative lies in the ability to integrate those technologies into the Museum culture and existing infrastructure.
+Technology advancements should be complementary rather than conflicting.
+To that end, AMNH IT strives to implement best of breed technologies in a manner that allows those systems to be supported with minimal disruption to the existing operations, utilizing existing management systems, techniques, and staff where available.
 AMNH IT also seeks a consensus from the Museum community before undertaking any major technology initiative to ensure that users and administrators alike understand its impacts, ongoing costs, and management requirements.
-Additionally, AMNH IT is fully engaged with the Museum's forthcoming expansion of the campus through the addtion of the Richard Gilder Center for Science, Education, and Innovation which will house significant portions of the AMNH collections, research and education departments, and the Museum Library.
-All designs undertaken as part of any infrastructure upgrade are designed to ensure that the can be extended into the new facility upon completion.
-This ensures that projects are sustainible at all levels of the Museum and investements can be leveraged for years to come.
+Additionally, AMNH IT is fully engaged with the Museum's forthcoming expansion of the campus through the addition of the Richard Gilder Center for Science, Education, and Innovation, which will house significant portions of the AMNH collections, research, and education departments, and the Museum Library.
+All designs undertaken as part of any infrastructure upgrade ensure that they can be extended into the new facility upon completion.
+This ensures that projects are sustainable at all levels of the Museum and investments can be leveraged for years to come.